 Fully Escorted by Sisterhood Womens Travel Founder - Hayley Morris

-Return Airfares ex Melbourne including taxes to Ushuaia flying with LAN Chile and Aerolinas Argentina (Subject to Change due to 2019 Flight Schedules) - Other Cities available upon request
+Return Airfares ex Melbourne including taxes to Ushuaia flying with AIr New Zealanc and Aerolinas Argentina.
+Other Cities available upon request.

 1 Night Pre Cruise Accommodation - Buenos Aires